slawekp/openvpn-provision-accounts/README.md

 This script will provision OpenVPN accounts for your users with just one command.

-## Requirements

-OpenVPN and Easy-RSA 2.0

 ## What is actually does?

-It generates a username.ovpn file with CA CRT, user CRT and key bundled inside.
-Then it creates a username.tblk directory on top of it and then make a .tgz archive out of it.
-Tunnelblick user will only have to unpack this file and doubleclick on username.tblk.
+1. Generates a username.ovpn file with all required certificates bundled inside.
+2. Puts .ovpn file into username.tblk directory
+3. Makes .tgz archive out of it.

+Tunnelblick user will only have to unpack .tgz file and doubleclick on username.tblk to add a VPN connection.
+Windows users will still have .ovpn file.

 ## Usage